Uncertainties in the Transport Properties of Helium Gas at Cryogenic Temperatures Determined Using Molecular Dynamics Simulation: Discussion

 \section{Discussion}

-In this article, the transport properties such as viscosity, diffusion coefficient, and thermal conductivity of helium gas are calculated in the temperature range of 10 K to 150 K and the pressure range of 0.101 MPa to 0.210 MPa.
+In this article, the transport properties such as viscosity, diffusion coefficient, and thermal conductivity of helium gas are calculated in the temperature range of 10 K to 150 K and the pressure range of 0.10 MPa to 0.21 MPa.
 Temperatures below the critical temperature (5.2 K), where the effects due to quantum statistics are considerable, and pressures above the critical pressure (0.22 MPa), where the $^4$He is in the supercritical fluid state are not considered in this study.

-The most prominent sources of uncertainty in the transport coefficient calculations at cryogenic temperatures using MDS are the quantum effects and the statistical errors associated with the GK approach.
+The most prominent sources of uncertainty in the transport coefficient calculations at cryogenic temperatures using the equilibrium MDS are the quantum effects and the statistical errors associated with the GK approach.
 From the simulations performed, it is observed that the uncertainties due to quantum effects increase with a decrease in temperature and an increase in pressure due to the mean interparticle distance approaching the thermal de Broglie wavelength.
+Due to fluctuations in the temperature, pressure and density values during the simulation, there is an uncertainty in the transport coefficient values computed.
+However, this uncertainty is less than 0.5\% and can be neglected in comparison to the statistical fluctuations in the ACF or the uncertainty due to the quantum effects.